 - Wix – less maintenance and lower cost over the long term

-- WordPress - more flexibility, but more maintenance, higher learning curve and cost over the long run
+- WordPress – more flexibility, but more maintenance, higher learning curve, and costs more over the long run

 For us, we built this site using WordPress because it fits our purpose better (writing articles and blog posts), and also we’ve already spent thousands of hours and thousands of dollars in hiring WordPress contractors and learning from them in our other projects.
 So for us, using WordPress is not very difficult, after paying the price to learn.

 For you, this might not be realistic.
 So choose according to your available resources.

 We hope that this discussion about the difference between Wix and WordPress have been helpful to you!

 Found This Guide Helpful?

 Question – Did this guide benefit you?
 Leave a comment below.

 Do you know anyone who can benefit from this guide?
 Send them this page or click on the share buttons on the left.